-You don't get much more Brazilian - at least above the waist - than a Caipirinha, the national spirit (cachaça) pounded with lime and sugar, and served stirred with cubed ice, rather than crushed ice.
+You don't get much more Brazilian - at least above the waist - than a Caipirinha, the national spirit (cachaça) pounded with lime and sugar, and served stirred with cracked ice.

 The good folks of Brasilia, Rio and Sao Paulo will be indulging quite a bit today, the anniversary of their country's declaration of independence in 1822.
-Expect flags, military parades, and all round celebration.
+Expect flags, military parades, and all-round celebrations.
 In America, however, today is known as Brazilian Day.
 And for a pain-free way of getting Brazilian, you can't do better than a Caipirinha.

 Cachaça is a superbly versatile cocktail base spirit with its pungent aroma and pronounced flavours particularly suiting fruity cocktails.
-To illustrate this diversity follows a selection of some of our favourite cachaça cocktails.
+To illustrate this diversity we've selected our 20 best cachaça cocktails.